 Description: Introduction to the field of biochemistry and faculty research interests in the Center for Biochemistry.
 Exploration of careers in biochemistry.

 Description: Data analysis and presentation, hypothesis-driven research execution and various types of scientific writing with detailed examination of high impact biochemistry research literature.

-Prerequisites: Junior standing or senior standing; BIOC 431.
+Prerequisites: Biochemistry major; junior standing or senior standing; BIOC 431.
+Biochemistry minor, with permission.

 Description: Focuses on preparing students for graduate/professional school application through reflective writing and application specific activities.